runtime-enforcement/whyenf/README.md

-# Explanator2: Judgment Day

-The Explanator2 is an online monitor that produces verdicts in the form of explanations for Metric Temporal Logic formulas on arbitrary traces.

-It is the successor of the [Explanator](https://bitbucket.org/traytel/explanator/src/master/), a previous work by [Bhargav Bhatt](https://bhargavbh.github.io/) and [Dmitriy Traytel](https://www21.in.tum.de/~traytel/).
+# WhyMon: explanations as verdicts

 ## Getting Started

-These are the basic steps to take if you want to run the project on your local machine.
+To execute the project on your local machine, follow the instructions below.

 ### Prerequisites

-The Explanator2 depends on a recent (>= 4.04.0) version of the OCaml compiler.

-We recommend that you install the OCaml compiler and necessary libraries with [OPAM](https://opam.ocaml.org/doc/Install.html), the OCaml package manager.
+We recommend that you install a recent verion of the OCaml compiler (>= 4.11) and necessary dependencies with [opam](https://opam.ocaml.org/doc/Install.html).

 In particular, if you are a Debian/Ubuntu user